 |nematode worm (Caenorhabditis elegans)|

-We offer customization and services for a variety of model organisms to meet different research purposes – such as mouse as a model organism, which is the primary choice for preclinical proof of concept studies; as well as some non-murine models such as zebrafish, and fruit fly, these non-mammalian models have short developmental time and small-scale genome for analysis, and they are more compatible with some of the state-of-the-art genetic techniques including RNA interference (RNAi) for fruit fly and morpholino injection technique for zebrafish.
+We offer customization and services for a variety of model organisms to meet different research purposes – such as mouse as a model organism, as well as some non-murine models such as zebrafish, and fruit fly, these non-mammalian models have short developmental time and small-scale genome for analysis, and they are more compatible with some of the state-of-the-art genetic techniques including RNA interference (RNAi) for fruit fly and morpholino injection technique for zebrafish.

 We dedicate to providing the highest level of service in gut microbiota research.
 We will offer the most suitable strategies according to your research purpose – we can assist you in designing studies and interpreting results to identify mechanistic links between microbiota and the host, in order to address practical issues like finding novel disease treatment methods by reviving human disease model in animal systems.
 If you want to find out more about our model organism services, please feel free to contact us.
 We will arrange experienced scientists to provide you with professional advice and optional services according to your project.